-Whether you are travelling for business or pleasure, if you need the flexibility of your own vehicle there are plenty of options beyond traditional rental car companies.
-While the rental car shortage is slowly easing post-pandemic, you may still be looking for alternatives to car rental in 2023.
-Here are some options and workarounds that will help you get on the road faster and potentially save money.
+Whether you’re travelling for business or pleasure, if you need the flexibility of your own vehicle there are alternatives to traditional rental car companies.
+Many of the options available in recent years have been discontinued, such as the recent closure of GIGCar.
+Here are some current options and workarounds that will help you get on the road faster in 2025.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.